 The US does a lot of research in the medical field, but the UK, although much smaller, is still responsible for important findings.
 In fact, the University of Birmingham has announced that they have secured funding to investigate whether drugs can help the recovery process of a secondary brain injury.
 Professor Nicholas Barnes, of the University of Birmingham's School of Pharmacy, said, "Whilst it would be difficult for a drug to reduce the consequences of the initial injury, the dead and dying brain tissue associated with the initial trauma can cause neuro-inflammation which spreads to surrounding brain tissue that may be damaged but not irreversibly.

 "However, the added stress of neuro-inflammation to this adjacent brain tissue expands the volume of brain damage.
 This secondary, non-mechanical, brain damage begins over hours to days after the initial trauma and is hence may be considered amenable to potential pharmacological treatment with drugs."
-You can read the full article here.
+You can read the full article here: Research aims to find new treatment for secondary brain damage.

 What that could mean for brain injury survivors is a faster and more successful recovery if these drugs do prove to help in this way.
 The research is scheduled to take place over the next three years, but even if the findings are positive, it could be a number of years before any new drugs and treatments start being used.
 However, I find it encouraging that Britain is not sitting on her laurels and pushing for a brighter future for brain injury survivors.
 Therefore, I still believe in our healthcare system here.
 If I do ever need treatment that the NHS cannot provide, I have no reason to doubt that our own private sector can't bridge the gap for me.
 So, whilst I do hope to visit the USA again someday, I have no plans to try out their medical facilities just yet.